MrVintage710/pak/README.md

 **This crate is still in very early development and is not ready for production use.**

-Pak is a simple read-only database file that is meant for persistence of rust types and distribution.
+Pak is a simple read-only database file that is meant for persistence of rust types for distribution.
 It is designed to be fast and easy to use.

 # Why Pak?